szeitlin/szeitlin-blog/content/dvc_vs_pachyderm.md

 The next step is to demonstrate switching between workspaces, so you can check out the data and the model versions easily.
 This is where I think DVC really shines, and is easier than Pachyderm.

-Because we tagged the versions, it's really trivial to say `git checkout v1.0` and then `dvc checkout`.
+Because we tagged the versions, it's trivial to say `git checkout v1.0` and then `dvc checkout`.

 With Pachyderm, at scale anyway, this was not so easy.
 The times when I needed this the most were not during development, though, they were during debugging.
 And then the hard part was going through to find which chunk of data was